ifahadashraf/MyApp/README.md

 Things to do

-1- Take image button should open camera
+1- Take image button should open camera then takes picture

-  a-Then takes picture

 2- Attach file button should open gallery then selects picture